sionleroux/vimrc/README.md

 directory and link the `vimrc` file from `.vim/vimrc` to `~/.vimrc`, like this:

-    git clone --recursive git://github.com/sinisterstuf/vimrc.git "$HOME/.vim"
+    git clone --recursive https://github.com/sinisterstuf/vimrc.git "$HOME/.vim"
     ln -s "$HOME/.vim/vimrc" "$HOME/.vimrc"

 If you want to use [VimShell](https://github.com/Shougo/vimshell.vim), you need to build vimproc first:

     cd $HOME/.vim/bundle/vimproc && make

 I've switched to using [git sub-modules](http://git-scm.com/book/en/Git-Tools-Submodules) now, so the actual plugin files are no longer in my repository, just a `.gitmodules` file containing directory and link information to install the plugins from their own repositories.
+If pulling in this repo causes changes in the sub-modules, you update the referenced plugins like this:

+    git submodule update --init

 I use Tim Pope's [pathogen plugin](https://github.com/tpope/vim-pathogen) to keep it all together.
 Each plugin pathogen manages is a submodule living in the `bundle` directory, so if you see some you like but don't want my whole repo, just add the plugins you like, in a similar fashion.
+Just remember to follow the instructions from the pathogen README first.

 ### Windows: